What you write isn’t important.

-If you write a story that entertains, thrills, and engrosses, all you did was distract a reader from their pain for five or six hours.
+If you write a novel that entertains, thrills, and engrosses, all you did was distract a reader from their pain for five or six hours.
 You served a Big Mac that tastes good for a minute and leaves the diner hungry again in an hour.
 Yay?

-But if you write a story that entertains while slipping in a cure, a remedy, a truth, a breakthrough, you have saved a life.
+But if you write a novel that entertains while slipping in a cure, a remedy, a truth, a breakthrough, you have saved a life.
 You served a steak dinner with grilled asparagus and roasted red potatoes.
 It tasted great and had plenty of nutrition—the perfect combination.

 Therefore, the why behind your story is much more important than the what.